-The CA MAY confirm the Applicant's control over each rfc822Name or otherName of type id-on-SmtpUTF8Mailbox to be included in a Certificate by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.

-Control over each email address SHALL be confirmed using a unique Random Value.
+The CA MAY confirm the Applicant's control over each Mailbox Field to be included in a Certificate by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+Control over each Mailbox Address SHALL be confirmed using a unique Random Value.
 The Random Value SHALL be sent only to the email address being validated and SHALL not be shared in any other way.